-Two passive office towers are being erected in the North Quarter of Brussels.
+Two passive office towers (according to Energy Performance Norms 2015) are being erected in the North Quarter of Brussels.
 Möbius I and II stand out in the Brussels 'Manhattan' because of their elliptical floor plan.
 With a BREEAM Excellent ambition, there is a strong focus on passive measures.
 In doing so, the facade will be put to full use.
-VK's facade engineers worked on a versatile solution, in which among other things vertical fins function as sun protection, architectural element and energy source.
+VK's facade engineers worked on a versatile solution, in which among other things vertical fins function as sun protection and architectural element.

 - 62000 m²

 On the south, there is a double skin façade.
 On the east and west facades, vertical fins function both as solar protection and architectural elements.